New Books in the ATTW Series

 The proposal will serve to make the case that you can write with authority, accuracy, and clarity, and that you can present what you have to say in a way that will be of interest and of relevance to your intended readers, and that what you have to say is appropriate for the series.
 With this in mind, your proposal should include four items:

 Your proposal package should provide the series editor, reviewers, and the publisher with sufficient evidence to make a publishing decision about the project.
-Please see the publication manual linked to the bottom of this page for more information about developing a proposal package.
+Please see the publication manual for more information about developing a proposal package.